 ”Wind her out free as wind.”

 “Details, details Po.
-But I do have a few doubts about the job.”
+But I must confess I do have a few doubts about this assignment.”

 “Well, you know, these kids are all Tamil and I don’t speak Tamil.
 And when I do it sounds like a load of toad twaddle.
 And time’s a little tight too, I mean for performing the miracle expected of me.
-Then there’s all the up and down travel for an old toad, and the prep and the finishing and all that bother.
+Then there’s all the up and down travel for an old toad, and prep and finishing and all that bother.
 Who’s going to do all that?
 We’re talking art here.
-That means you don’t know what you’re doing one minute to the next.
-Ever.
-And it all happens anyway, so why fuss?
-But I do.
-I fuss.
-You know what I mean?”
+Somebody’s gotta mix the paint, stretch the canvases, make the tea, clean up the studio mess…”

 16.5 Gone Fishing

 No money, no honey.
 No rattle in the piggy bank.
+No jiggy in the jungle.
 A familiar story but one we’ve overcome many times along the way through contributions made by generous and thoughtful friends like you.
-And here I go launching yet another fundraising campaign to finish what I started and get myself, my archives and the Out-of-the-Path Curriculum (one, possibly two, of four units) back to Toronto where I intend to establish the Garden Path Foundation as a not-for-profit organization.
+And here I go launching yet another fundraising campaign to finish what I started and get myself, my archives and the Out-of-the-Path Curriculum back to Toronto where, with the help of a few friends, I intend to establish the Garden Path Serendipity (GPS) Foundation as a not-for-profit corporation.
 Not certain where exactly I’ll set up shop when I get there.
 Most plausible destinations, unless fortunes shift dramatically for the better, will either be the Chong Home for Creative Seniors with Karen Montesanto in Hamilton, a residency with the Seeds of Hope Foundation unpacking the Out-of-the-Box Curriculum, or a live-in locker at Queen West Storage.

-Hard to believe it keeps coming down to this but it is the Stupid School after all, where Economics 101 is not on the course list; in fact it’s on the Index of Forbidden Books.
+Hard to believe it keeps coming down to one thing: Vitamin M, money.
+But this is the Stupid School after all, where Economics 101 is not on the course requirements.
+In fact it’s on the Index of Forbidden Books.
 So if you do have a bit of spare change and wish to pass it along I’m trying to raise enough to underwrite the return expedition to Canada this fall.
 I’ve already made a good start with donations of approximately $800 from family, friends and colleagues of Kenneth’s, given in his memory, to be used for Out-of-the-Box and Garden Path exigencies.
 I thank Kevin Bush, Kenneth’s brother in Ottawa, and everyone who has contributed.

 I’m beginning to worry that no one will read this update either.
-These days everyone’s busy.
+People are busy.
 And distracted.
 The whole world’s distracted by distractions from the distraction of distractions.
 That’s the game.
 And words are a distraction.
 Especially too many of them.
 I know.
 That’s why people twitter and tweet these days.
 Even the president of the United States twitters and tweets.
 I don’t know how how to tweet, birdbrain that I am.

-I don’t understand these things, nor do I care to, but if anyone out there in Cybercity knows what the opposite of “gone viral” is (… “gone spiral”… “gone gaga”… “gone belly”… or, as they say here … “dingdong”…) please let me know.
-30 hits must surely be a noteworthy negative record worthy of kudos and reward.
-If you wish to make a contribution please drop me a line and I’ll forward banking details.
+I don’t understand these things, nor do I care to, but if anyone out there in Cyber City knows what the opposite of “gone viral” is (… “gone spiral”… “gone gaga”… “gone belly”… or, as they say here … “ gone dingdong”…) please let me know.
+30 hits must surely be a noteworthy negative record worthy of kudos and monetary reward.

 Chiang Mai, Thailand